Frances Thompson: Arrest

 In 1876, ten years after Frances Thompson testified before the congressional committee investigating the riot in Memphis, Tennessee, she was arrested and sent to prison for cross-dressing.
-BlackPast.org says that her "biological gender was also be exposed after she was forced to undergo numerous physician examinations" to determine her gender, declaring her a man, despite describing herself as "double-sex".
-When they discovered that she was biologically male, this changed the entire case, and they would often refer to Frances as "Frank".
+BlackPast.org says that her "biological gender was also exposed after she was forced to undergo numerous physician examinations" to determine her gender, declaring her a man, despite describing herself as "double-sex".
+When they discovered that she was "biologically male", this changed the entire case, and they would often refer to Frances as "Frank" or "Francis".
 Later, Frances Thompson would be interviewed about the examination and the case and asserted herself that she had been raised as a girl and that it should not matter to the public how she dresses.

 Arrested for cross-dressing, Thompson was not able to pay the $55 fine, so she was sent to prison where she served the entirety of her one-hundred-day sentence.
 She had cancer in her foot, and was not able to walk without support or crutches, but was sent to the chain gang nevertheless, where she was chained together with other inmates to perform various physical assignments.
 Additionally, while in prison, she was forced to dress as a male, despite identifying as a woman.
 There she was abused in prison by other inmates, including physical and sexual abuse.
-Discrimination played a huge role in her arrest due to being a Black transgender woman living with a disease.
+Discrimination played a large role in her arrest due to being a Black transgender woman living with a disease.
 Many people did not want to believe her, which is common among sexual assault survivors.
-People thought that since she was assigned male at birth that she was incapable of being raped, therefore her testimony could not be trusted.
+People thought that since she was assigned male at birth that she was incapable of being raped and that therefore her testimony could not be trusted.

 Death

 In 1876, shortly after her release from jail, she moved to North Memphis where she became sick and was taken to a hospital by some of her concerned community members due to her illness.
-She died shortly after later that same year due to dysentery at the age of thirty-six.
+She died later that same year due to dysentery, at the age of thirty-six.